The mission of Student Life is to enhance the personal

 It is not a defense under this policy that the person against whom the hazing was directed consented to or acquiesced in the hazing activity.
 South Carolina state law does not permit a person to consent to hazing.

 It is both unlawful and a violation of Furman’s Student Conduct Code for members of the Furman community to retaliate against any individual who files a complaint, testifies, or participates in any manner in an investigation or proceeding.
-The accused and/or those allied with the accused are prohibited from retaliating (including intimidating, threatening, coercing, or in any way discriminating against the individual) because of the individual’s complaint or participation.
+The respondent and/or those supporting the respondent are prohibited from retaliating (including intimidating, threatening, coercing, or in any way discriminating against the individual) because of the individual’s complaint or participation.
 Furman will vigorously enforce this prohibition against retaliation.

 Furman’s Campus Conduct Hotline